lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 Specify Relevant Files
 ----------------------------
 Oftentimes not all files in a directory are relevant.
-In that case, it's possible to pass a list of filenames to the Lightly docker.
-It will then only consider the listed filenames and ignore all other.
+In that case, it's possible to pass a list of filenames to the Lightly docker using the `relevant_filenames_file` configuration option.
+It will then only consider the listed filenames and ignore all others.
 To do so, you can create a text file which contains one relevant filename per line and then pass the path to the text file to the docker run command.
 This works for videos and images.

 For example, if this is your input directory: